 A proprietor or sole proprietor is a person who is the only or sole owner of a business.
 This business not only will be owned by such a single owner but also managed by him or her.
 Due to this, they will be holding the ultimate responsibility and authority with respect to any aspects associated with the business coming under his or her sole proprietorship and also is the sole recipient of any profit or gain which is made by the business.

 For anyone who would want to set up a business with a small investment, a sole proprietorship will be a good option as the proprietor need not pay any separate tax on the income earned by the business as it will be clubbed with all other incomes earned by the person, along with the reporting and claiming of any loss made by the business also.
-Simply speaking the PAN owned by the sole proprietor will be the one applicable to the business also as it does not have a separate legal standing before the GST law or any other law in force for that matter.
+Simply speaking, the PAN owned by the sole proprietor will also be applicable to the business as it does not have a separate legal standing before the GST law or any other law in force.

 Death of Proprietor and GST Registration